 Child Mortality is a rare event (statistically speaking)

 Child death is a relatively rare event in most counties.
 Counties with smaller populations can see a lot of relative change in child death rates from year to year.
 Such changes are usually due to normal variation and are not necessarily caused by any actual change in the underlying risk of child death in the county.
 To help determine if the child death change in a county is due to normal variation or real change, we recommend examining the provided error margins.
 Error margins are statistical tools that aid interpretation of variation in measures.
 If the error margins overlap year to year, it’s less likely that the variation in Child Mortality reflects real underlying changes in community health.

 Deaths are counted in the county of residence, regardless of where the death occurred.

 A missing value is reported for counties with fewer than 10 child deaths in the time frame.

 The numerator is the number of deaths occurring before the age of 18.

 The denominator is the total population under the age of 18.

 Can This Measure Be Used to Track Progress

 This measure can be used to track progress with some caveats.
 Child death is a relatively rare event, especially in small counties.
-Statistics depend on large numbers of events to detect small changes, and small changes in small communities may be hard to detect.
+Statistics depend on large numbers of events to detect small changes, meaning that small changes in small communities may be difficult to detect.
 It is also important to note that the estimate provided in the County Health Rankings is a 4-year average.